 from mypy.version import __version__ as version from both the

-This behaviour of adding the current working directory though was never mandated, it was more of a side-effect as calling the build via
+This behavior of adding the current working directory though was never mandated.
+It was more of a side-effect as calling

 python setup.py sdist.
-As this behaviour is a side-effect (not a guarantee) all projects that import from their
+As this behavior is a side-effect (not a guarantee) all projects that import from

 setuptools exposed its interface via the

-setuptools respectively thinks if users want this functionality they should be explicit in their
+think if users want this functionality, they should be explicit in their

 To simplify the pip code base pip decided to opt in into PEP-517 all people having a